Shalban Vihara

-Shalban Bihar (Sanskrit; শালবন বিহার Shalban Bihar) is an archaeological site in Moinamoti, Comilla, Bangladesh.
+Shalban Vihara (Sanskrit; শালবন বিহার Shalban Bihar) is an archaeological site in Moinamoti, Comilla, Bangladesh.
 The ruins are in the middle of the Lalmai hills ridge, and these are of a 7th-century Paharpur-style Buddhist Bihar with 115 cells for monks.
 It operated through the 12th century.

 Excavations have revealed many archaeological artifacts dated to between the 7th and 12th centuries.

 History

 The Vihara was founded in the eighth century by Bhava Deva, the fourth ruler of the Early-Deva dynasty.
 The 168 square meters site was built in or on the outskirts of Devaparvata, the Samatata capital bordering the Lalambi forest.
 The site was, previously known as Shalban Rajar Bari or King's residence at Shalban, was renamed Shalban vihara after archeological excavation revealed terracotta seals and copper plates identifying it as the remains of a residential Buddhist monastery.

 Geography

 About eight kilometres west of Comilla town, lies a range of low hills known as the Mainamati-Lalmai range which is dotted with more than 50 ancient Buddhist settlements dating from the 8th to the 12th centuries.
 Almost at middle is the Shalvan Vihara of 115 cells built around a spacious courtyard with a cruciform temple in the centre.
 About 5 kilometres north of Shalvan Vihara is Kutila Mura, which is a picturesque relic of a unique Buddhist establishment.